ibrahim0814/books/Zero to One by Peter Thiel/README.md

     * The secret question: Have you identified a unique opportunity that others don’t see?
         * (Talking about clean tech) They deluded themselves into believing that an overwhelming social need for alternative energy solutions implied an overwhelming business opportunity for clean tech companies of all kinds
         * Great company have secrets: specific reasons for success that other people don’t see
-* The myth of social entrepreneurship
+* Social entrepreneurship is a myth
 * Whatever is good enough to receive applause from all audiences can only be conventional, like the general idea of green energy
 * The best problems to work on are often the ones nobody else even tries to solve
-* Energy 2.0
 * A valuable business must start by finding a niche and dominating a small market

-* The founder’s paradox
+#### Chapter 14: The Founder’s Paradox

 * Are all founders unusual people?
 * Almost all successful entrepreneurs are simultaneously insiders and outsiders
-* Where kings come from
 * The famous and infamous have always served as vessels for public sentiment: they’re praised amid prosperity and blamed for misfortune.
 * The Aztecs considered their victims to be earthly forms of the gods and then they cut your heart out.
 These are the roots monarchy: every kind was a living god, and every god a murdered king.
 Perhaps every modern king is just a scapegoat who has managed to delay his own execution
-* American royalty
 * Celebrities are supposedly American royalty
 * But Elvis self destructed, Michael Jackson turned into a drug-addicted shell of his former self.
 Brittney shaved her head.
 * Perhaps the only way to be a rock god forever is to die an early death
 * We alternatively worship and despise technology founders just as we do celebrities
 * (Talking about Howard Hughes, tech entrepreneur, obsessed with flying planes) He liked to remind people that he was a mere mortal, not a greek god — something that mortals say only when they want to invite comparisons to gods.
 But when his crazy act turned into a crazy life, he became an object of pity as much as awe
 * (Talking about bill gates and his fate) A court ordered that Microsoft be broken apart.
 Gates spend most of his time responding to legal threats instead of building new technology.
-* The return of the king
 * Steve Job’s return to apple demonstrated the irreplaceable value of company’s founder
 * Jobs was also the insider of his own personality cult.
 He could act charismatic or crazy, perhaps according to his mood or perhaps according to his calculations.
 * But all his eccentricity backfired on him in 1985 when Apple’s board kicked jobs out his own company when he clashed with the professional CEO brought in to provide adult supervision.